Cold Enough for Snow

 Cold Enough for Snow is a 2022 novel by Jessica Au.
-It won the 2023 Victorian Premier's Literary Award in the Fiction and Overall categories.
+It won the 2023 Prime Minister's Literary Award for Fiction and the Victorian Premier's Literary Award in the Fiction and Overall categories.
+It was also shortlisted for the 2023 Miles Franklin Award.

 Plot

 The novel involves an unnamed mother and daughter who live in different cities in an unnamed Western country and have not seen each other for some years.
 The daughter arranges for them to meet in Tokyo and travel through Japan, following her carefully planned agenda.
 Her mother, initially reluctant, comes only after her daughter pushes.
 In Japan, they visit art galleries, parks, shops, temples, and churches, and tea shops, sharing meals in small restaurants.

 The daughter narrates everything, and the mother's few words are only reported second-hand.
 The title comes from a question the mother asks before the trip because she'd never seen snow.

 There are occasional flashbacks in which the narrator recalls her absent sister and her family, her dead uncle in Hong Kong, and her lover, Laurie, who had accompanied her on her previous trip to Japan.
 She recalls the story she was told many times as a child of the love affair her uncle had as a young man, but when she asks her family about it, neither her sister nor her mother remember the story.

 At times, the mother does not participate fully in the daughter's plans.
 She waits outside a gallery while her daughter goes in, and she does not bring hiking boots, so that she cannot go on a mountain walk.
 Rather than changing plans, the daughter travels by train to a nearby town then does the walk back towards her mother.